notsure2/linux-vpn-bridge/README.md

 application's TCP send and receive buffers will need to be lowered to the minimum size needed to provide the maximal throughput to avoid a Bufferbloat phenomenon.
-Symptoms of the buffers being too large include having a single TCP segment provide more throughput than using multiple segments to send the same data.
+Symptoms of the buffers being too large include having a single TCP segment provide more throughput than using multiple segments to send the same data and a wild fluctuation of throughput from very low to maximum in distinctly large exaggerated waves.

 You can calculate the optimal buffer size by using a BDP (bandwidth delay product) calculator such as the one [here](https://www.switch.ch/network/tools/tcp_throughput/).